Quentin18/Line-Track-Designer/docs/source/quickstart.rst

 **save**, **share** and **print** with a printer.

 To do that, different **tiles** are used and can be associated like a puzzle.
-This tiles originate from a PDF file and can be printed in A4 format.
+This tiles originate from a PDF file and can be printed in A4 format (or US letter paper).
-This tiles are squares of 200 mm.
-They are represented by a number between 2 and 33.
+They are squares of 200 mm, and are represented by a number between 2 and 33 which corresponds to the page number in the PDF file.

 You can see all the tiles here: :download:`linefollowtiles.pdf <pdf/linefollowtiles.pdf>`